lightstreams/lightstreams/white-paper.md

 The opaque data provenance creates a lack of trust in the accuracy of the data provided and there has been in certain cases legal action over incorrect sales reporting.
 Also, non-standard calculation of sales between intermediaries creates confusion and frustration.

-- Spotify settled a $20 million dispute with music publishers for the failure to report and pay licensing fees for distribution of copyrighted material. [[14]](https://www.nytimes.com/2016/03/18/business/media/spotify-reaches-settlement-with-publishers-in-licensing-dispute.html)
+- Spotify settled a $20 million dispute with music publishers for the failure to report and pay licensing fees for distribution of copyrighted material. [[12]](https://www.nytimes.com/2016/03/18/business/media/spotify-reaches-settlement-with-publishers-in-licensing-dispute.html)
-- RootZoo sues Facebook for overcharging of advertising fees by incorrectly reporting on advertisement clicks. [[15]](http://www.campaignlive.co.uk/article/rootzoo-sues-facebook-ad-click-dispute/920220)
+- RootZoo sues Facebook for overcharging of advertising fees by incorrectly reporting on advertisement clicks. [[13]](http://www.campaignlive.co.uk/article/rootzoo-sues-facebook-ad-click-dispute/920220)
-- Amazon apologizes for concerns raised about Kindle Edition Normalized Page Count (KENPC)[[11]](https://kdp.amazon.com/en_US/help/topic/AI3QMVN4FMTXJ) anomalies. [[12]](https://teleread.org/2016/10/08/amazon-kdp-select-authors-are-losing-page-reads-apparently-due-to-software-glitches/)
+- Amazon apologizes for concerns raised about Kindle Edition Normalized Page Count (KENPC)[[14]](https://kdp.amazon.com/en_US/help/topic/AI3QMVN4FMTXJ) anomalies. [[15]](https://teleread.org/2016/10/08/amazon-kdp-select-authors-are-losing-page-reads-apparently-due-to-software-glitches/)
-- AgeView Press filed a complaint about incorrect sales reporting for an ebook published titled "Flying Solo" on Amazon's Kindle Direct via the Createspace e-store. [[13]]( https://jeanettevaughan.wordpress.com/2012/09/28/do-amazon-and-createspace-rip-off-indie-publishers-with-failure-to-correctly-report-sales/)
+- AgeView Press filed a complaint about incorrect sales reporting for an ebook published titled "Flying Solo" on Amazon's Kindle Direct via the Createspace e-store. [[16]]( https://jeanettevaughan.wordpress.com/2012/09/28/do-amazon-and-createspace-rip-off-indie-publishers-with-failure-to-correctly-report-sales/)

 ## Fake Reviews and Impressions

 Most online sites provide open review sections for posting comments about content.
 This, however, is open to abuse by fake reviewers that are not genuine content consumers who post comments either in favour or not in favour of the material for various motives.
 For example, within the e-book industry there are third party services that can be hired to write positive endorsements about books to progress them further up best selling lists.
 In some cases, it has been known that authors themselves have written favourably about their books and negative of others to create an unfair advantage.

-- Orlando Figes, a respected history professor at Birkbeck, University of London was discovered to have posted fake reviews on Amazon lavishing high praise on his own book whilst posting critical reviews of others. [[16]](https://www.theguardian.com/books/2010/jul/16/orlando-figes-fake-amazon-reviews)
+- Orlando Figes, a respected history professor at Birkbeck, University of London was discovered to have posted fake reviews on Amazon lavishing high praise on his own book whilst posting critical reviews of others. [[17]](https://www.theguardian.com/books/2010/jul/16/orlando-figes-fake-amazon-reviews)

 In terms audio or video content, there are bots that are used to increase the number of viewing impressions in order appear more popular and thus more attractive to advertisers to pay for advertising slots.

 ## Limited Access to Funding

 Investment in new artists typically comes from investment channels like record labels, production companies or publishing houses.
 However, it can be difficult for the average artist to tap into these channels.
-Artists today also utilise CrowdFunding websites for raising funds, however these are typically through the goodwill of the public through donations.
+Artists could utilise CrowdFunding websites for raising funds, however these are typically through the goodwill of the public through donations.

 On the investor side either the risk-reward is not right to invest in most artists or the complexity of tracking sales and distributing profits is not considered viable.
 The lack of a standardised marketplace for investing in artists generally means many simply miss out on the opportunity to pursue their dreams.